sahillihas/chunkator/README.md

-# Chunkator - Chunk It Right !
+# Chunkator - Chunk It Right!

 Welcome to **Chunkator**, your go-to open-source Python library for accurate and efficient sentence chunking.
 Built to outperform traditional chunking tools like NLTK, LangChain, and LlamaIndex, Chunkator handles complex text structures with ease, making it a reliable choice for all your text processing needs.